vijay-varadarajan/Aerodrome-Lookup-Service/README.md

 Then, the city required is asked for from the user and the aerodromes are searched for using the region code and city name **_get\_airports\_city()_**.
 The required data of the airports are stored as a list of dictionaries.
 The count of the different types of airports are also recorded and displayed via text along with its audio output.

-The user is asked to specify which type of airport to display or all of the available types based on which the required airport data: **name, type, gps code** are is stored in a list of dictionaries.
+The user is asked to specify which type of airport to display or all of the available types based on which the required airport data: **name, type, gps code** is stored in a list of dictionaries.
 This list is returned and is displayed in a neatly formatted and tabulated manner using **_tabulate()_**, based on the user's needs.
 The user is allowed to decide if he/she wants the names to be read.

 ```python
 print(tabulate(final_airports, headers="keys", tablefmt="psql"))